loaizajimmy/java-pocs/README.md

 ## 📁 Structure

-This repository will contain a collection of standalone folders or modules, each representing a different challenge, concept, or learning goal.
+This repository contains a collection of standalone folders or modules, each representing a different challenge, concept, or learning goal.
 Currently available:

 ### 1. [`movies-manager/`](movies-manager/README.md)
 A reactive programming challenge based on a movies dataset, where you can query and transform data about: